wb-droid/DeepLearningStepByStep/README.md

     The model, training and inference code can be found [here](./UNet_DPPM/MyUNet2_complete.ipynb).

-    A Huggingface app is also built to showcase the VAE.
+    A Huggingface app is also built to showcase the diffusion process.
 Try it [here](https://huggingface.co/spaces/wb-droid/UNet_DPPM).
     <img src="./UNet_DPPM/UNet_DPPM_app.jpg" height="240">

 ## Pretrained Models Evaluation/Fine-tuning